novoda/gradle-static-analysis-plugin/docs/advanced-usage.md

 In order to reuse your rules among multiple projects or to easily use an open source rule set, we added support for consuming the rules for all supported tools from a maven artefact.
 An example of how to create and publish your rules as artefact can be found [here](https://github.com/novoda/novoda/blob/master/scaffolding/build.gradle).
-Novoda open sourced their rules to [bintray](https://bintray.com/novoda/maven/static-analysis-rules) inlcluding rules for Checkstyle, PMD, FindBugs, detekt and Android Lint.
+Novoda open sourced their rules to [bintray](https://bintray.com/novoda/maven/static-analysis-rules) including configurations for Checkstyle, PMD, FindBugs, detekt and Android Lint.

 To consume the rules from an artefact you need to configure the `rules` closure pointing to a maven artefact and use it when configuring the tools, e.g.